junkim100/JunRAG/README.md

 ## Features

-- **Query Decomposition**: Break complex multi-hop queries into single-hop sub-queries using GPT-4o
+- **Query Decomposition**: Break complex multi-hop queries into single-hop sub-queries using GPT-5-mini
+- **Sequential Decomposition**: Placeholder-based sequential query processing with answer chaining
 - **Parallel Processing**: Concurrent embedding, retrieval, and reranking with per-subquery GPU assignment
 - **vLLM-Powered**: Embedding and reranking both use vLLM for high-throughput inference
 - **Dynamic Top-K Selection**: Two-stage adaptive chunk selection based on query complexity and overlap
 - **Per-Subquery GPU Assignment**: Each sub-query uses a dedicated GPU for embedding and reranking
-- **Multiple Pipelines**: Naive, Parallel, and WebUI (pre-loaded models) pipeline implementations
+- **Multiple Pipelines**: Naive, Parallel, Sequential Decomposition, and WebUI (pre-loaded models) pipeline implementations
 - **Web UI**: Gradio-based interface with ChatGPT-like UI and settings sidebar
 - **Pre-loaded Models**: WebUI pipeline pre-loads all models on startup for optimal performance
 - **Modular Components**: Use building blocks independently or as complete pipelines